Gambia takes Myanmar to top UN court over Rohingya campaign

 The International Criminal Court holds individuals responsible for crimes while the International Court of Justice settles disputes between nations.
 Both courts are based in The Hague.

-Myanmar's U.N. ambassador, Hau Do Suan, last month called the U.N. fact-finding mission "one-sided" and based on "misleading information and secondary sources."
-He said that Myanmar's government takes accountability seriously and that perpetrators of all human rights violations "causing the large outflow of displaced persons to Bangladesh must be held accountable."
+Last month, Myanmar's U.N. ambassador, Hau Do Suan, called the U.N. fact-finding mission "one-sided" and based on "misleading information and secondary sources."
+He said Myanmar's government takes accountability seriously and that perpetrators of all human rights violations "causing the large outflow of displaced persons to Bangladesh must be held accountable."

+Simon Adams, Executive Director of the Global Centre for the Responsibility to Protect, welcomed the filing.

+"The international community failed to prevent a genocide in Myanmar, but it is not too late to hold the State of Myanmar accountable for its crimes," he said.